docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-registries">Registries</h1>

 On Dock, credential revocation is managed with a revocation registry.
 There can be multiple registries on the chain, and each registry has a unique id.
-It is recommended that the revocation authority creates a new registry for each credential type.
+It is recommended that the revocation authority create a new registry for each credential type.

-These are the operations about managing the registries:
+Dock API allows you to create, delete, and revoke/unrevoke the credential.
+You can retrieve a specified registry as well as a list of all registries created by the user.

 ## Delete registry